tikimo/MrWorldWide/README.md

 ### UART communication
 I cant make the two sides communicate with each other, idk why.
 I've tried multiple different setups.
 Power does go through, but RX/TX is not working.

 In the wiring, I have TX/RX on GP0 and GP1 (Pi Pico W).
+I also tried with and without 4.7k pullup resistors.

 Also, devices are named `MRWWL` and `MRWWR`.